stoitec/digital-garden/content/all about distributed system/distributed system.md

+---
+tags:
+  - system_design
+draft: false
+title: Distributed System
+---
 A distributed system is a group of independent machine connected together through a network, working together like a unique system.
 Those machines share tasks to achieve a common goal, in the client side the distributed system looks like a unique system.
 The majors challenge of a distributed system include synchronization fault tolerance and failure management.
+> [!abstract]
-> Distributed system is a pandora's box, we should open it only if we have to.
+> "Distributed system is a pandora's box, we should open it only if we have to."
 > **- Martin Kleppmann**
 ## Why make a system distributed ?